mdclegacyI0/module-three-study-guide/02-intro-to-react.md

 }
 ```

-- Does the `import` name `ContactList` need to match the name of the component?
+- Does the `import` name `ContactList` need to match the name of the component? no it doesnt have to match because its a default component.
-- Why isn't the import name `ContactList` inside curly brackets?
+- Why isn't the import name `ContactList` inside curly brackets? because its a component and not and dynamic function.
 - Why is the implementation of the component `<ContactList />` self-closed?
 When should it not be self-closed?
+Because it doesn't have any children. do if it does then it has open and closing.

 ```js
 // src/App.js